cacherowan/CACHE-Rowan/1_Chemical Property Prediction/index.md

 Tutorial 3: Use a given database to calculate standard enthalpy of formation instead of performing molecular simulations.

 Error Analysis: Calculate standard enthalpy of formation using both molecular simulations as well as the database, and compare those values to the NIST.

+**These Modules were made to instruct you on how to perform molecular simulations to calculate unknown or missing thermodynamic properties of new chemicals.
+These values will be used as inputs in phase 2 where you will be performing a life cycle assessment (LCA) of different chemicals.**